rm511130/PCF4CAS/README.md

   - `ssh -i fuse.pem ubuntu@user3.ourpcf.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.ourpcf.com` is for `user15`
 - Don't get stuck.
 Ask for help.
 The goal is to learn concepts and understand how Pivotal can help CAS be successful.
+- The PAS and PKS platforms we will be using were created using self-signed certificates, so you will sometimes have to click through warning screens about insecure pages.

 -----------------------------------------------------